 Working in an all-English environment, students felt a little nervous in the first week.
 However, after a week of getting acclimated, they gradually became better in their work and integrated into the working environment of the New York companies.

 On the morning of August 21st, students visited the headquarters of Citibank in Manhattan, New York.
 This visit deepened students’ understanding of global banking and the culture differences between Chinese and American enterprises.
 On behalf of SUFE, Zhou Tong gave a gift box of a SUFE centennial anniversary emblem as a gift to Citibank, expressing gratitude for their invitation.

 In order to get feedback on the students’ internship from the companies, the team leaders went to each company to communicate with the department managers of the students in the last week.
 All of the companies praised the students for their working ability and general performance and looked forward to inviting more SUFE students to practice in their companies.

 In addition, the team leader also invited SUFE alumni to have an experience sharing meeting on overseas study, work and life.

 The one-month overseas internship had widened students’ horizons and made them think further about their future career plans.
 And the Student Career Guidance Center will continue to cooperate with international enterprises and organizations, expand the overseas resources, set up more overseas practice platforms and cultivate more versatile international talents.

-Edited by David Switzer
+Proofread by David Switzer